010070 TESOL Practicum

 In the university (on-campus and virtual) learning environment, students experience lecturer’s input information about TESOL practices and approaches, and modelling of teaching methods.
 The lecturer scaffolds the subject readings.
 Students participate in pair/ group tasks to discuss and analyse input from the lecturer and readings, and participate in microteaching activities where they present micro-lessons, receive feedback from their tutor and peers, and give feedback to their peers.

 Microteaching activities play a key role in developing students’ approach to planning, teaching and observing, and reflecting on practice.
-Students’ microteaching and feedback sessions are audio or video recorded to facilitate reflection.
+Students’ microteaching and feedback sessions can be audio or video recorded to facilitate reflection.
 The activities enable students to develop their skills and understanding that are required to work effectively as a teacher within a community of professional practice.

 In the practicum placement, students observe their cooperating teachers’ classes; design, deliver and evaluate their own lessons; reflect upon feedback; and are observed in one or more lessons by a university supervisor.
 In this environment, students not only develop their skills of lesson delivery, but develop a close understanding of how teachers’ work is organised, and how this is shaped by the particularities of their learner group and the broader contexts of the program.